knative-extensions/reconciler-test/README.md

 a pointer to that feature instance's State object.
 Meaning, State is effectively global for the scope of the `env.Test` run.

+> Note: the default implementation in reconciler-test uses JSON marshaling to
+> save and load values to/from the store.
+You may provide your own
+> implementation by implementing the `state.Store` interface.

 The recommended way to access state is to use the context accessors:

 ```go